Franchef/XunitLogger/README.md

 # XunitLogger
-A NuGet package to capture logs in xUnit output
+A NuGet package to capture logs in xUnit output <br>
+Made it for lazyness to don't rewrite when need it